Epim3dium/ES-2024-1Sem-LETI-GrupoA/README.md

 - Qodana: Evaluation of the quality of the software produced, based on metrics extracted from the code

 ## Extra Features:
-### Visualizer
+### Visualiser
-We added an additional visualizer functionality that is defined in the main GUI menu as Structure 1.
+We added an additional visualiser functionality that is defined in the main GUI menu as Structure 1.
 There every node is blue color and represents each distinct property, after zooming in the property id should become visible. ![img.png](img.png)
 Each black line represents a neighbourhood relation between two properties.
 After zooming in even more